 Stress fractures typically heal with rest alone, but injured athletes may need to

-take off from their sport for as long as 6 to 8 weeks to properly recover.
+take off from their sport for as long as 6 to 8 weeks to correctly recover.
 If your

 child complains of any pain that persists during sports, schedule a visit with your